 - Sit in front of the EyeDetect Station and place your chin on the chin rest, just as an examinee would.

 - From the EyeDetect software menu, choose Eye Tracker > Telemetry.

-- Adjust the position of the chin rest and/or monitor until the distance from the Eye Tracker is 60 to 65 cm.
+- Adjust the position of the chin rest and/or monitor until the distance from the Eye Tracker is 60 cm.

 - Adjust the position of the chin rest and/or monitor until the eyes are approximately in the center of the screen.

 - At this point, the green progress bars at the bottom of the Telemetry box should fill up.
 If not, make fine-tuned adjustments until the green progress bars are full.
 Once they are full, click Close.

 Immediately move on to the Calibration step, below.